ibm-cloud-docs/ContinuousDelivery/faq_insights.md

 {: #billed-devops-insights}

 You are not billed for {{site.data.keyword.DRA_short}} as an individual service. {{site.data.keyword.DRA_short}} counts toward your {{site.data.keyword.contdelivery_short}} limitations and usage.
 A user of {{site.data.keyword.DRA_short}} is added to your {{site.data.keyword.contdelivery_short}} authorized users.
 For more information, see [Authorized users](/docs/ContinuousDelivery?topic=ContinuousDelivery-limitations_usage#authorized_users).

+## Can I manage {{site.data.keyword.DRA_short}} by using Terraform or APIs?
+{: #terraform_api}
+{: faq}
+{: support}

+You can use Terraform or APIs to add {{site.data.keyword.DRA_short}} to a toolchain or to remove it from a toolchain.
+For more information about working with the {{site.data.keyword.DRA_short}} tool integration, see [Working with tool integrations](/docs/ContinuousDelivery?topic=ContinuousDelivery-integrations) and [Adding {{site.data.keyword.DRA_short}}](/docs/ContinuousDelivery?topic=ContinuousDelivery-dra).

+You cannot use Terraform or APIs to manage {{site.data.keyword.DRA_short}} policies, rules, tags, or data.
+Instead, use the following methods to manage {{site.data.keyword.DRA_short}} policies, rules, tags, or data.

+* Manage {{site.data.keyword.DRA_short}} policies and rules by using either the console or the `ibmcloud` CLI `doi` plug-in.
+Although you cannot delete policies by using the `ibmcloud` CLI `doi` plug-in, you can use the console to delete policies.
+* Manage {{site.data.keyword.DRA_short}} tags only by using the console.
+* Manage {{site.data.keyword.DRA_short}} data sets only by using the console.
+For more information about managing {{site.data.keyword.DRA_short}} data sets, see [Managing data sets](/docs/ContinuousDelivery?topic=ContinuousDelivery-adding-data-sets).
+* Publish test data to {{site.data.keyword.DRA_short}} by using the `ibmcloud` CLI `doi` plug-in.
+For more information about publishing test data, see [Publishing test data to DevOps Insights](/docs/ContinuousDelivery?topic=ContinuousDelivery-publishing-test-data).
+* Explore build, environment, quality, deployment frequency, build frequency, and quality trend data only by using the console.
+For more information about exploring this data, see [Working with DevOps Insights](/docs/ContinuousDelivery?topic=ContinuousDelivery-di_working).